SakshiSatpathy/ReadMe/README.md

 Nine labs tackling real-world challenges such as :

-(a) encoding and decoding messages.
+(a) encoding and decoding messages

-(b) simulating a “Guess the word” game with binary search and Huffman coding.
+(b) simulating a “Guess the word” game with binary search and Huffman coding

 (c) applying Central Limit theorem to entropy and confidence intervals calculations

 (d) developing a Metropolis-Hastings algorithm to simulate a discrete-time and continuous-time Markov Chains (these are just a few of the several scenarios).